provide the essential

 I am very pleased with the success of my year 2012 textbook, Missile Design and System Engineering.
 It

-is much larger in scope than my year 2006 book, Tactical Missile Design, Second Edition.
-The new book has 88% more pages - with
+is larger in scope than my year 2006 book, Tactical Missile Design, Second Edition.
+The new book has 88% more pages - with more

-much more written material, figures, videos, and comparisons of missiles.
-Much of the new material is in the area of system engineering, with particular emphasis on the system integration
+written material, figures, videos, and comparisons of missiles.
+Much of the new material is in the area of system engineering, with particular emphasis on the system integration of the missile

-of the missile with its launch platform and fire control system.
-Also, the book has extensive use of simple closed-form,
+with its launch platform and fire control system.
+Also, the book has extensive use of simple closed-form, physics-based

-physics-based analytical expressions - to provide better insight into the primary driving system parameters.
+analytical prediction methods - to provide better insight into the primary driving system parameters.

 Click here to download table of contents